opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 (v)       Fifth, the court should consider whether there may be less intrusive means of achieving the aim of joinder, and possible limitations on the scope of the joined party’s participation and access to documents or information in the proceedings.

 (b)      Question 2: As an alternative to joinder, the court may call a non-party as a witness to give and/or adduce evidence pursuant to rr 22(3)(_b_) and 22(3)(g) of the FJR.
-This could ensure that all relevant material is before the court, while safeguarding the privacy of the person alleged to lack capacity and that of his family.[\[note: 49\]](#Ftn_49)
+This could ensure that all relevant material is before the court, while safeguarding the privacy of the person alleged to lack capacity and that of his family.[^49]

 32     The parties filed further submissions addressing Mr Chia’s submissions, in which they advance the following points:

 (a)     The appellants agree that the court should account for the five considerations highlighted by Mr Chia (see \[31(a)(i)\]–\[31(a)(v)\] above) in deciding whether to join a non-party to a deputy application.
-They submit that in view of those considerations, the respondent should not have been joined as a party to the Deputy Application.[\[note: 50\]](#Ftn_50)
+They submit that in view of those considerations, the respondent should not have been joined as a party to the Deputy Application.[^50]

 (b)     The respondent submits that the court should consider three main factors in deciding whether to join a non-party to a deputy application: the interest of the applicant for joinder, the extent to which the latter may contribute to the proceedings, and the potential prejudice to him or her if the application for joinder is refused.
-The respondent argues that applying these factors, the DJ did not err in ordering the joinder.[\[note: 51\]](#Ftn_51)
+The respondent argues that applying these factors, the DJ did not err in ordering the joinder.[^51]

 ## The issue

 33     The sole issue in this appeal, broadly stated, is whether the DJ erred in making the Joinder Decision.
-The DJ relied on r 178(2) of the FJR in making the Joinder Decision (see \[27(a)\] above) and on appeal, the respondent has confirmed that this was the legal basis of the Joinder Application.[\[note: 52\]](#Ftn_52) Therefore, the narrow issue for me to determine is whether the Joinder Decision amounted to an erroneous exercise of the DJ’s discretion under r 178(2) of the FJR.
+The DJ relied on r 178(2) of the FJR in making the Joinder Decision (see \[27(a)\] above) and on appeal, the respondent has confirmed that this was the legal basis of the Joinder Application.[^52] Therefore, the narrow issue for me to determine is whether the Joinder Decision amounted to an erroneous exercise of the DJ’s discretion under r 178(2) of the FJR.

 ## My decision